zitouni/oai-cn5g-fed/docs/DEPLOY_SA5G_BASIC_DEPLOYMENT.md

 * The manual version will allow packet capturing while network functions are getting deployed.
 So the initial tested setup packets can be captured for debugging purposes or checking if network functions registered properly to NRF.
 * The second option of automatic deployment is good when initial packet capture is not important.

-**NOTE** This tutorial needs that the bridge is created manually to analyse NRF packet exchange.

 ### 4.1 Creating bridge manually ###